Journey mapping in strategic planning

 There are many overlaps between operational and strategic journey maps – they compliment each other as operational maps are able to break down our strategic maps into manageable sections and give life to our overarching strategy.

-Questions to solve in strategic planning
+Questions to answer in strategic planning

 A journey map for strategic planning should give us a long-term perspective on what we want to do, need to do, and will do in order to solve our customer's pain points while at the same time making decisions that drive the success of our organisation.
 Therefore, strategic maps must have a basis in customer needs, consider external market factors and attempt to build a holistic product or service that unites them.